 The MLA International Bibliography is the definitive index for the study of language, literature, linguistics, rhetoric and composition, folklore, and film, covering scholarly publications from the early 20th century to the present.
+It is a searchable online database of more than 3 million records and constantly updated by scholars in the field.
 International in scope, it includes citations to journal articles, books, articles in books, series, translations, scholarly editions, websites, and dissertations, with links to full text in JSTOR, Project MUSE, and other resources.

 Gale Literary Sources allows users to search all of the Gale literature databases provided by the JCK Library.
 The database searches the Dictionary of Literary Biography Complete Online, Something About the Author Online, and Literature Criticism Online.
 The Literature Criticism Online database provides full text articles in 19th and 20th century criticism, Shakespeare criticism, and short story criticism.

-JSTOR provides electronic access to back runs of more than 2,000 important scholarly journals as well as respected literary journals, academic monographs, research reports from trusted institutes, and primary sources.
-Due to "moving wall" agreements with the publishers, JSTOR does not include current issues of journals; the most recently published issue of any current journal will not appear in JSTOR until 1-5 years after the publishing date.
+Provides electronic access to back runs of scholarly journals, literary journals, academic monographs, research reports, and primary sources.
+Due to agreements with the publishers, JSTOR does not include current issues of journals; the most recently published issue of any current journal will not appear in JSTOR until 1-5 years after the publishing date.

 Project MUSE provides access to e-books and journals in the humanities and social sciences.
 UCM access is limited to open source materials or material purchased by the JCK Library.
 Users can choose to search for available content or all content.
 Content that is not available can be requested through Interlibrary Loan.